vuolen/kirjasto-backend/README.md

 The services should be quite abstract, matching one-to-one with the endpoints.
 The endpoints and thus the API should be quite coarse, roughly translating to the users actions.

+## Run locally
+See the [main repo](https://github.com/vuolen/kirjasto) for a local development environment.

+If you need to run this project without docker, use npm run development.
+Make sure to define the environment variables `PORT` and `DATABASE_URL` (of the format `postgres://user:password@host:port/db`)

 ## Production build
 1. Clone the repo and navigate to it on your shell of choice
 2. Build a production image with `docker build --target prod -t <IMAGE_NAME_HERE> .` with the image name of your choosing.
 3. Run the image with `docker run --network=host -e DATABASE_URL="postgres://<USERNAME>:<PASSWORD>@<HOST>:<PORT>/<DB>" <IMAGE_NAME_HERE>`

-## Run locally
-See the [main repo](https://github.com/vuolen/kirjasto) for a local development environment.